MarcosFlavioGS/dojos/nest-dojo/README.md

 Welcome to the NestJS Coding Dojo! 🚀 In this session, we'll dive into the wonderful world of [NestJs](https://github.com/nestjs/nest) framework TypeScript starter repository., a powerful and expressive framework for building scalable server-side applications with TypeScript.

+## What you need to do

+For this Dojo, you need to create a simple REST web API for users using NestJs.
+Each user request and response bodies must be on the following json format:
+{
+  userName: string,
+  email: string,
+  passWord: string
+}

+- The API must be able to create, get, update and delete an user.
+The users data must be stored locally in a file, but feel free to experiment on using a DataBase library like TypeoORM.

+- The API will receive http requests and it must send responses:
+ - create: send a *created* http response with the user data in json format.

+ - get: if the user is found, returns the user.
+If not, returns a *not found* http response.

+ - update:  if the user is found, updates it and returns the updated user.
+If not found, returns the *not found* response.

+ - delete: simply deletes an user if it exists.

 ## What is NestJs ?

 NestJS is a progressive Node.js framework designed for building efficient, reliable, and maintainable server-side applications.
 It combines the best features of JavaScript and TypeScript, making it a go-to choice for developers aiming for both productivity and scalability.